idoa01/nyt_connections_helper/README.md

 2. Select "Color Code" from the context menu
 3. Choose from 8 available colors or "Clear" to remove color from a specific card
 4. Cards will be highlighted with your chosen color

+### Swapping Colors Between Groups
+1. Right-click on any card
+2. Select "Swap Colors" from the context menu
+3. A popup will appear with two dropdown menus
+4. The source color will automatically be set to the color of the card you right-clicked (if it has one)
+5. Select a target color from the second dropdown
+6. Click "Swap" to exchange colors between all cards in both groups

 ### Reordering Cards
 1. Click and drag any card to a new position